muon-build/muon/CONTRIBUTING.md

 data (except for strings) is stored directly in the object in a union.
 See `object.h` for more information.
 Conventionally, all objects are referred to by id rather than a pointer.

-## Workspace strings (wk\_str)

-Workspace strings are handled similarly to objects.
-They are created via the `wk_str_push*` family of functions, and are generally referred to by id.
-Their memory is managed by the workspace, and with the current implementation, pushing new strings can invalidate all string pointers.
-This means you generally shouldn't hold on to a pointer to a wk\_str for very long.
-I hope to improve this situation in the future, but for the time being you can uncomment the else branch in `darr_get_mem` (`data/darr.c`) and run muon under valgrind to check for errors.

 ## Memory